ming-goat/ETL-project-for-heavy-machinery-in-earthmoving-and-mobile-cranes/README.md

 Then, further analysis will be made based on the cleaned data.

 In practice, one remaining problem is that there are still some models with relatively simple naming rules are mislabeled by the serials number.
-I have an idea but do not have time to update my code yet, which is that I wanna divide the description cols by comma or space, and filter out the string length to exclude the serial numbers to improve the accuracy.

-Lastly, I used iterrows functions a lot.
-For further step, improve the running efficiency is my another consideration.
+For further improvements, I want to divide the description cols by comma or space, and filter out the string length to exclude the serial numbers to improve the accuracy.
+Additionally, I used iterrows functions a lot, improve running efficiency will be my another consideration for further steps.

 Here I attached my project notebook and the Py file for reference.
-The excel name in 824952 is the original dataframe.
-Enjoy yo 😉!
+Enjoy 😉!